 Where staff are concerned about the attendance of a pupil, they should contact the DSL in the normal way.
+The DSL will involve the child's social worker, where appropriate.

 23. Children with a Social Worker

 At Keyham Barton Catholic Primary, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.